JasperHof/JasperHof.github.io/_docs/assoc/singlesnp.md

 2. Determine the optimal hyperparameters for the elastic net using training samples
 3. Construct the best-fitting model and compute a polygenic risk score for every chromosome being tested

-An example command line of Step 1 in LDAK-KVIK is as follows:
+An example command line of Step 1 in LDAK-KVIK is given by:

 ```
 ./ldak5.2.linux --elastic kvik --bfile data --LOCO YES --pheno phenofile --covar covfile --ignore-weights YES \